Quiet Countryside Stays in Australia – Rural Retreats to Book Right Now with Luxury Escapes

 Let’s just say this is a rather luxurious ‘shack’ and it’s my pick for you of these quiet countryside stays in Australia if you’re looking for a stylish holiday house for a rural getaway for a group of friends or family.

-This Luxury Escapes deal is for the whole house, which sleeps six.
+You get the whole house, which sleeps six.
 Although the dining table and living area will comfortably seat ten, so another four family members or friends could stay somewhere nearby and drop over for meals.

 There are two super-spacious, light-filled living areas and a stunning dining space with fireplaces, striking art on the white walls, floor to ceiling windows with picturesque views of the wrap-around terraces, vineyards and Port Phillip Bay beyond.